sjliu68/Remote-Sensing-Image-Classification/README.md

 ### Data sets
 You can download the hyperspectral data sets in matlab format at: http://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes

-Then, you can change the data sets to numpy.array
+Then, you can convert the data sets to numpy.array

 ## How to use
 ### Run main.py